 Start With What You Know

 As you begin thinking about forming your follow-up email campaign, begin with what you know: folks who came to your fall harvest event were most-likely families.
 (Pro Tip: Keep in mind that families come in all shapes and sizes, so make sure your emails are mindful of that diversity.)
-They’re also willing to attend community events that provide benefit for their family.
+They’re also willing to attend community events that provide benefits for their families.
 We also know that people will not care about your church until they know that your church cares about them.

 When done skillfully, we can leverage what we know about the people in our community to send emails that serve them in such a way that we leave them with a desire to check out our church.
-We can reach them without a “hard sell” email.
+We can reach them without a hard sell email.

-Pro Tip: Consider a mindset shift that your goal shouldn’t be to get people to come to your church, but rather to take your church to them…where they’re at and serving the needs they have.
+Pro Tip: Consider a mindset shift that your goal shouldn’t be to get people to come to your church, but rather to take your church to them where they’re at and serving the needs they have.
 Resist the urge to tell folks all about your church in the initial email(s) you send.

 An email sequence, if you’re not familiar with them, is a series of emails that automatically send at regularly-scheduled intervals when you add an email to the list.
-You can easily set these up in MailChimp and, for following up on your fall event, I recommend sending one email immediately, then an email once a week following the initial send.
+You can easily set these up in MailChimp and, for following up on your fall event, I recommend sending one email immediately, and then an email once a week following the initial send.